mautic/user-documentation/docs/reports/reports.rst

 Data
 ====

 You can customize each Report to include the columns of choice, filter data based on set criteria, and/or set a specific order for the data.
 In addition you can also group by specific fields, and select different function operators to calculate fields.
-Note that when you select functions operators, a totals row is added to the Report.
+Note that when you select functions operators, Mautic adds a totals row to the Report.
 Choosing to export a Report **won't** include this totals row.

 .. image:: images/mautic-report-data.png
    :align: center
    :alt: Screenshots of Mautic Report Data
+|

 * **Columns** - Select the columns of data that you want to appear in the table of data in the Report.
 Click the column name in the left column to have it show in the Report.
 You can remove a column from the Report by clicking on its right column.
 The column returns to its original position on the left side.
 For example, if you select ID, it refers to the **ID** for the parent data source Category that you selected earlier Contact ID, Email ID, Asset ID, etc. It's recommended that you include **ID** in all Reports.
 * **Order** - For sorting the data in the Report, select data Points.
 The available sort options are **Ascending** and **Descending**.
 To add multiple columns, click **Add Order**.
 For fields that use text, an **Ascending** order lists values starting with B after values starting with A and so on.
 For number or date fields, the higher the number or later the date, the lower on the list the row is.
 Descending order is the opposite.